 The most common possible side effects associated with the use of Virtual Reality or 3D videos are slight dizziness, blurred vision, eye strain, headaches, or other visual effects.
 This is what you may have already experienced if you have watched a 3D movie in a theater.
-If you experience any of these symptoms, let your therapist know and they may stop the use of the equipment and rest.
-They will consider scheduling shorter VR or AR exercises.
+If you experience any of these symptoms, let your therapist know and they may stop the use of the equipment and encourage rest, and they may modify your treatment plan.

 Are there any risks in the use of VR therapy?

 A low percentage of people (approximately 0.025%) may experience seizures, nausea, or disorientation when using VR.
-It should be noted that seizures caused by flashing lights are more common in some epileptic patients, so they may not be able to use this tool or, if you do, make sure your therapist knows and you should be aware of the risk involved.
+It should be noted that seizures caused by flashing lights are more common in some epileptic patients.
+If you have epilepsy, you may not be able to use this tool.
+Please be sure your therapist knows of any seizure history.
 To minimize these risks, our system has controlled the use of scintillating lights in virtual experiences.
-Again, if you experience any of these symptoms, notify your therapist.
+If you experience any of these symptoms, notify your therapist.

 The goggles do not fit well.